-Any change to the investment objective must be approved by a majority of votes cast at a meeting of securityholders held for that reason.
+Any change to the fundamental investment objective must be approved by a majority of votes cast at a meeting of securityholders held for that reason.

-The fund will seek to achieve its investment objective by primarily investing in a combination of alternative equityfocused and alternative credit-focused mutual funds and/or ETFs managed by the Manager.
+The fund will seek to achieve its investment objective by primarily investing in a combination of alternative equity-focused and alternative credit-focused mutual funds and/or ETFs managed by the Manager.

-The fund may also invest in securities of other investment funds, including domestic and foreign ETFs and other collective investment funds managed by the Manager, as permitted by applicable exemptive relief.
+The fund may also invest in securities of other investment funds, including domestic and foreign ETFs, as permitted by applicable exemptive relief (see "Exemptions and Approvals" in Part A of the simplified prospectus).